OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/plugins/media-communications-mesh.md

 ### Example Usage

-To use the Mcm Demuxer plugin with FFmpeg, pass the `-f mcm` flag and parameters.
+To use the Mesh's Demuxer plugin with FFmpeg, pass the `-f mcm` flag and parameters.
 Here is an example command that sets some of the parameters:

 ```bash
 ffmpeg -f mcm -ip_addr 192.168.1.100 -port 8000 -payload_type st22 -protocol_type udp -pixel_format yuv422p10le -video_size hd720 -frame_rate 30 -socket_name my_socket -interface_id 2 -i input.mcm -c:v copy output.mp4
 ```

-This command receives media data from IP address 192.168.1.100 on port 8000 with payload type st22, protocol type udp, video size hd720, frame rate 30, socket name my_socket, and socket interface ID 2, and then copies the video stream to an output file output.mp4.
+This command receives media data from IP address `192.168.1.100` on port `8000` with `st22` payload type, using `udp` protocol, `hd720` video size, `30` frames per second (frame rate), onto socket named `my_socket` that has `2` set as an interface ID; and then copies the video stream to an output file `output.mp4`.